Projects per year

 Available PhD topics:

-Title: Nanoparticle-enhanced recovery of organic fluids from porous rocks
+Title 5: Nanoparticle-enhanced recovery of organic fluids from porous rocks

 This project will design emulsions and foams by investigating the synergic behaviour of nanoparticle and surfactant systems to enhance the remobilisation and recovery of trapped organic fluids from complex natural rocks (sandstones and carbonates).
-We will use the state-of-the-art facilities at Teesside's University's Petroleum Laboratories.
+We will use the state-of-the-art facilities at Teesside's University's Energy Laboratories.

 This project’s findings will have implications for a wide range of applications including: (i) remediation of potable water aquifers contaminated by non-aqueous phase liquids (NAPL) leakage, (ii) oil recovery from hydrocarbon reservoirs, and (iii) storing CO2 in the geological formations within the carbon capture and storage technology.